Our team

 “I feel privileged and excited to work alongside the City Sanctuary team and wider community, taking steps to achieve this momentous environmental milestone of a predator free Dunedin!”

-Mammalian Corrections Unite (Contractors)
+Mammalian Corrections Unit (Contractors)

 Mammalian Corrections Unit (MCU) is a predator control company based in Te Anau and Dunedin.
 MCU carries out a broad range of conservation fieldwork in the lower South Island and is City Sanctuary’s key contractor.